Hack For Budget Conscious Students: How to Do Your Laundry While Saving Money

 Your bank account will appreciate the extra padding, and your wardrobe will thank you for its extended life.

-If you need more help or guidance on how to navigate the transition from high school to university, check out our social media and the rest of our website.
+If you need more help or guidance on how to navigate the transition from high school to university, check out our social media and subscribe to our newsletter on our website.
 There you will find useful blogs, resources, and tips on how to help students survive and thrive on campus.